Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 PLANNED FUTURE ENHANCEMENTS
 ------------------------------------------------------------------------
-* Add narration to new dream scrolling text box
 * Add group reactions to new dream
 * Change dialogue around Imoen's traning for jastey
 * Clean-up quests should use the quest journal